rick-r/marriage-figaro-norway/captions.md

 nuovo Vulcan del secolo
 in rete la potrò.

-  Beautiful Venus has come to meet Mars.
+  So, beautiful Venus has come to meet Mars.
   But Vulcan will catch them in his net!